Iluvcapsizin/Iluvcapsizin/README.md

 - 👋 Hi, I’m @Iluvcapsizin
-- 👀 I’m interested in creating apps
+- 👀 I’m interested in learning new things and having fun!
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Machine Learning with Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Projects
-- 📫 How to reach me ...
+- 📫 How to reach me @owei_jiano on insta :)

 <!---
 Iluvcapsizin/Iluvcapsizin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.